FAQs

 Vicki Shotbolt has secured litigation funding from Bench Walk Advisors.

-The legal team at Milberg are working on a conditional fee agreement (‘CFA’), which means only part of their standard fee is paid (by Bench Walk Advisors).
-The remaining fee is conditional on the success of the claim.
-This is common where class representatives are not able to fund a claim of this size and public importance on their own.
+The legal team at Milberg are working on a conditional fee agreement (‘CFA’), which means only part of their normal fees are paid (by Bench Walk Advisors) during the claim.
+The remaining fees are only paid if the claim is successful.
+This is common where a class representative is not able to fund a claim of this size and public importance on their own.

-If the claim is successful, the funder and legal team will receive a fee or uplift in exchange for taking on the risks of the claim.
+If the claim is successful, the funder and legal team will receive a fee or uplift (which is the difference between the discounted rate charged during the claim and the normal chargeable fees) in exchange for taking on the risks of the claim.
 This is common in all cases funded by third-party funders and via CFAs.
 The fee is calculated depending on the stage the case has reached and how much the class representative has spent.

 The Tribunal oversees the amount of the success fees paid to lawyers and funders and the distribution of any compensation to the Class Members.

-If the claim is not successful, the funder will not receive anything and the legal team will only receive its discounted fees for the work undertaken.
+If the claim is not successful, the funder will not receive anything, and the legal team will only receive its discounted fees for the work undertaken.
+After-the-event (‘ATE’) insurance has been secured to protect against the risk of having to pay the Defendants’ costs if the claim is not successful.
+ATE insurance is a specific type of insurance to cover the risk in litigation of reasonably incurred adverse legal costs.

-The Tribunal has powers to order the payment of fees, any uplift or other legal expenses or disbursements from an award of damages, either before or after distribution to the Class Members.
+The Tribunal has wide powers to order the payment of fees, including the uplift, or other legal expenses or disbursements (when not recovered from the Defendants), including the success fee and funder’s fee from an award of damages, either before or after distribution to the Class Members.

 No.